jag-k/tiktok-downloader/README.md

 ### Constant Path

-These constants using for getting path to files.
+These are constants used for getting a path to files.
 You can see these paths in this document.

 | Name         | Description               | Value                            |
 |--------------|---------------------------|----------------------------------|